 Regardless of what your business is selling or the conversion action you hope to instigate, it's helpful to get inspired by seeing what other great landing pages look like.
-And because there's no one "right" way of doing a landing page, you'll want to check out examples from lots of different industries for different stages of the buying process.

 Want to get inspired?
 Check out the great landing page examples below.

-Disclaimer: I don't have access to the analytics for each of these landing pages, so I can't tell you specifically how well they convert visitors, contacts, leads, and customers.
+We don't have access to the analytics for each of these landing pages, so I can't tell you specifically how well they convert visitors, contacts, leads, and customers.
 But many of them do follow best practices while also implementing a few new experiments that could give you ideas for your own landing pages.

-11 Great Examples of Landing Page Design
+13 Great Examples of Landing Page Design

 We love that on Lyft's landing page, they zero in on their drivers' main motivation: earning money easily.